dtumad/5607FinalProject/README.md

 Some implementation of GL_Lines primitive, for axis, tick marks, potentially grides, lines along functions Could look at animating some things with these

-Blendshape type transformation between functions? linear interpretation in z
+Blendshape type transformation between functions? linear interpolation in z

 potential alpha channel use to look at multiple surfaces at once